 You can find plenty of types of thermocouples on the market if you want to check out some of the less common varieties.

-To know more about the difference between RTD and thermocouple, read the VIsaya Article on RTD vs Thermocouple.
+To know more about the difference between RTD and thermocouple, read our article on RTD vs Thermocouple vs Thermistor.